eurec4a/mqtt_spec/mqtt_spec.md

 {
     "long_name": "<full name of the platform>",
-    "platform_types": ["list", "of types characterizing the platform", "in decending oder of specificity"], "contact": {
+    "platform_types": ["list", "of types characterizing the platform", "in decending oder of specificity"], "url": "<web link for more information about the platform>", "contact": {
         "name": "<name of contact>",
         "email": "<email of contact>"